stevemarq/image_recolorization/README.md

  }

-NOTE: These recolorization process doesn't fully work but it manages to ceate very close results
+NOTE: These recolorization process doesn't fully work but it manages to ceate very close results (I suspect it has to do with the rescaling of images used to find error)
 NOTE: The transfer learning portion does not work